Pierre Alferi, p.11

 the simple feeling of a meaning is a reflection, rare, which reassures,

+does not convince.
 And this pale illumination on the chair’s arm,

 the splash of a pane loosened from the third window